domwakeling/web_homepage/README.md

 * `js-beautify` to generate clean, properly-indented HTML

-Netlify deploys are triggered (via [build hooks](https://docs.netlify.com/configure-builds/build-hooks/)) 5am, midday and 6pm using GitHub Actions.
+Netlify deploys are triggered (via [build hooks](https://docs.netlify.com/configure-builds/build-hooks/)) once a day using GitHub Actions.

 To improve Lighthouse scores and reduce the load times, most images (Mastodon, Cycling News etc) are processed as the generator runs to: